 1 1/2 teaspoons hot water

-Bake for 5 to 8 minutes or until set.
+Bake 5-8 minutes or until set.
 If desired, sprinkle with sugar again while still warm.
-Cool 1 minute before removing from cookie sheets. .
+Cool 1 minute on cookie sheets; remove to cooling rack.

 - For best results, use floured pastry cloth and stockinette-covered rolling pin.